-The old 1916 armory building on North High Street in historic downtown West Chester, PA had served the National Guard Bravo Company, 1-111 Infantry Battalion, 56th Stryker Brigade Combat Team for almost 100 years when it moved to a newer facility in 2013.
+The National Guard Armory building was built in 1916, and is listed on the National Register of Historic Places.
+Until 2013, it housed the National Guard’s Bravo Company, 1st Battalion, 111th Infantry and 56th Stryker Brigade Combat Team, which traces it lineage directly to Benjamin Franklin, who formed the unit in 1747 to protect the Colonies in the French and Indian War.
 Seeing the possibilities in the vacant brick building for a reuse as a performing arts center, the non-profit Uptown!
 Entertainment Alliance began a successful campaign to purchase the building and restore it.

 The original arched trusses and barrel vaulted ceiling were celebrated with slightly contasting colors.